FartLabs/fartlabs.org/blog/hackathon.md

 toc: false
 ---

-_UPDATE April 8, 2025: The hackathon has ended and
+_UPDATE April 8, 2025: The hackathon has ended, and
 [winners have been determined](#winning-projects).
 Thank you to all participants!_